Robin of Sherwood: The outlaws

-Originally John Little from Hathersage, this giant of a man who stands seven feet tall was placed under a spell by the Baron de Belleme.
-When Robin defeats John and frees him from the spell, John becomes a loyal friend to Robin (and later, to Robert of Huntington).
+Originally John Little from Hathersage, this giant of a man who stands seven feet tall was taken prisoner and placed under a spell by the Baron de Belleme.
+When Robin defeats John and frees him from the spell, John becomes a loyal friend to Robin (and later to Robert of Huntington).
 He often fights with his long quarterstaff made out of a tree branch, but mainly relies on his superhuman strength to dominate over the Sheriff's soldiers.
 His great stature and strength are contrasted by his soft heart.
 He is in a relationship with Meg of Wickham, but his outlawry makes marriage not feasible.